JPedroRodrigues/gcloud-serverless/README.md

 # Google Cloud Serverless Course

-Curso de criação de App utilizando tecnologias e ferramentas da Google Cloud Platform como:
+App development course which used some Google Cloud Platform features such as:
 - PubSub
 - BigQuery
 - Cloud Functions